GITSUBRATA/GITSUBRATA/README.md

 <h1 align="center">👋 Hey there, I'm Subrata Das</h1>

-🎓 Final-year MCA Student (Graduating 2025)
+🎓 Final-year **MCA** Student (Graduating 2025)
 🚀 Aspiring Data Professional | Data Analyst | Junior Data Engineer

 ---

 ### 💡 About Me
 I'm a curious and driven data enthusiast who’s passionate about transforming raw data into impactful insights and building intelligent data pipelines.
-Whether it’s the art of data storytelling or the behind-the-scenes magic of ETL workflows and cloud solutions—I love it all.
+Whether it’s the art of data storytelling or the behind-the-scenes magic of ETL workflows and cloud solutions, I love it all.

 ---
 ---